- Tuition & Financial Aid

 - Visit CSP

 Study at Concordia University, St. Paul and discover the many ways that you can make a difference in your community.
-Concordia St. Paul is positioned to give you a unique higher education experience that you won’t find anywhere else.
+CSP is positioned to give you a unique higher education experience that you won’t find anywhere else.
 We are a small campus in the heart of the bustling Twin Cities.
 Christian faith is an integral part of who we are, but our campus welcomes students of all backgrounds – there’s no better place to embrace your beliefs than on a campus that reflects the world around us.

 For new students who possess high academic achievement, financial need, and a call to pursue full-time church work in The Lutheran Church-Missouri Synod.